 Successfully integrating millions of electric vehicles

-By 2030 there could be up to 9 million electric vehicles in the UK, so we’re working on the following priority areas:
+By 2040 there could be as many as 36 million electric vehicles on the roads in the UK, so we’re working on the following priority areas:

 - We’re exploring how to support a network of transmission-connected ultra-rapid chargers at key strategic locations e.g. motorway services.